Employment Law Medford Oregon

 Can I afford a lawyer?

-At Meyer Stephenson, we offer a free consultation.
+At Meyer Employment Law, we offer a free consultation.
 You have nothing to lose by scheduling a free consultation with one of our lawyers.
 The pertinent question here should be: Can I afford not to pay an attorney?
 We strongly advise you to contact one of our lawyers as soon as possible if your employer has wrongfully terminated you or engaged in other unlawful conduct.
 We will do an honest appraisal of your case and inform you about your chances of success in negotiations or court.

 Medford Employment Attorney, Robert Meyer